-- Prevent Damage: Clean chrome or formica in the kitchen and bathroom to prevent permanent damage or tarnishing.
-Wipe off residue from porcelain and bath fixtures to prevent further damage or etching.
+- Prevent Damage: Clean chrome or Formica in the kitchen and bathroom to prevent permanent damage or tarnishing.
+Wipe off the residue from porcelain and bath fixtures to prevent further damage or etching.

 - Heating and Cooling System: change the air filter on your furnace if it uses forced hot air.
 Tape cheesecloth over intake and outlet air registers to capture any loose soot in the air.

-- Odor: Air out the house if the temperature if over 60 degrees.
+- Odor: Air out the house if the temperature is over 60 degrees.

 - Call right away for professional help.
 Soot and smoke damage continue to cause corrosion.

 What Not to Do if You Have Fire or Smoke Damage:

 - Do not attempt to wash any papered or flat painted walls without consulting your professional cleaner.

 - Incorrect cleaning procedures could compound the soot residue problem.

 - Do not attempt to clean carpets or upholstered furniture.
 Again, incorrect procedures could increase damage.

 - Do not use electrical appliances that have been close to fire or water before having them checked.
 They could malfunction.